fakedann/phase-5-project/README.md

 When you are browsing through the films, they will display on the left the title, the average rating given by users, and a synopsis for it.
 On the right, each film will count with a poster image.
 If you hover over the image, you will find additional information such as the director's name, the year it was released, the genre and runtime of the film.
 Lastly, on the bottom left, there will be "add to cart" button that will start processing your future purchases.
 Right next to it, you can look at the film's price.
 If you select a certain film succesfully, you should see a Toast notification on the top center indicating that it was succesfully added to your cart.
 You can go to any other page or refresh this page as many times as you like, but the films added to your cart will be persisted thanks to the magic of local storage.

 **Cart**
 This is where you finalize your purchases.
 After selecting the films that you wish to buy from the browse section, you must head over to this section.
 Before paying, you can delete a specific film that you do not want to purchase anymore, or delete the whole cart if you wish as well.
-Once you are ready to buy your films, click on the Google Pay button.
-This feature will securely recollect data regarding your gmail addresses, credit/debit cards, and physical address.
-If the purchase can be successfully processed according to Google's server, it will return a JSON object that the project runs through the backend in order to finalize the purchase and create the according model associations. **The address in the form of payment must match the one linked to the website's profile.**
+Once you are ready to buy your films, click on any of the payment buttons.
+All of the data is processed and protected by Paypal.
+If the purchase can be successfully processed according to Paypal's server, it will return a JSON object that the project runs through the backend in order to finalize the purchase and create the according model associations. **The address in the form of payment must match the one linked to the website's profile.**

 **History**
 This page will display your purchase history.
 You must have already gone through the whole process of selecting a film through browse and then paying for it through your cart in order to see any information displayed in here.
 Once you do, it will show you the amount of times you have bought the same film and your rating (if you have provided one for it already).
 Additionally, you will be able to either delete or change the rating you provided for each film through this page.